burlacenko/burlacenko.github.io/Bank/README.md

 This is an <em>exercise</em> to practice Front-End Development with React and ES6.
 It is intented to create a BANK APP to simulate deposits and withdrawls while learning how to control react components and its states.
 Additions made to the original exercise:

-- [x] created a `BankStatement` component to list all entries to the account
+- [x] created `Statement` component and children to list all entries to the account
+- [x] created Account Statement card
 - [x] withdrawals are `red colored` and followed by "D" for Debit
 - [x] deposits are `blue colored` and followed by "C" for Credit
 - [x] created css file
 - [x] additional styling
 - [x] emptying the input after submit
 - [x] `Enter Key` on deposit and withdraw triggers action
-- [x] remove Balance card, since this information will be inside Deposit, WithDraw and Statement
+- [x] removed Balance card, since this information will be inside Deposit, WithDraw and Statement
 - [x] emptying the input after SUCCESSFUL submit of deposit and withdraw
 - [x] emptying the input after SUCCESSFUL submit of Create Account and Login
 - [x] deposits and withdrawls share a parent component that centralizes operation